Mariano Rampolla: 1903 Conclave

 The specific reasons for Austria's opposition to Rampolla are unclear.
 The veto may have been based on the pro-French positions adopted by Rampolla, which were reflected in the policies of Leo XIII.
 Part of the Holy See's solution involving the French Third Republic was the attempt to reconcile French Catholics with their nation's republican government via laïcité.
 This was anathema to the powerful Ultramontanes.
 Others claimed that Austria-Hungary was acting, for reasons unspecified, on behalf of Italy's government through the intervention of State Minister, or that Austria-Hungary was acting on behalf of Germany.
 (Note: Another explanation is based on the murder/suicide of Franz Joseph's son, Crown Prince Rudolf in 1889.
 Rampolla was the Papal Secretary of State at the time of the Mayerling events, and he refused to grant the dispensation that would have allow Rudolf to be buried in consecrated ground.
-The official reason for Rudolf's death, however, was "mental imbalance", which allowed for a Catholic burial.)
+The official reason for Rudolf's death, however, was given as "mental imbalance", and that allowed for a Catholic burial.)

-While some prelates formally protested this intrusion after voting had been in progress, the Ultramontanist Cardinals readily recognized the existing legal right of the emperor.
-Support for Rampolla dissipated, leading to the election of Giuseppe Sarto as Pope Pius X. Abolition of the veto right was one of his first official acts, on 20 January 1904.
+While some prelates formally protested this intrusion after voting had been in progress, the Ultramontanist Cardinals readily recognized the existing legal right of the Emperor.
+Support for Rampolla then dissipated, leading to the election of Giuseppe Sarto as Pope Pius X. Abolition of the right to such a veto was one of his first official acts, notified on 20 January 1904.